cncf/wg-serverless/workflow/spec/spec.md

 </details>

-Foreach state can be used to execute a set of defined states for each element of the states data input JSON array object.
+The ForEach state can be used to execute a defined set of states for each element of an array (defined in the states data input).
-While the [parallel state](#Parallel-State) executes a set of defined branches (which include states) passing in the same data (the parallel states data input) the ForEach state executes the same set of defined states for each entries of an array in the state data input.
+Whole the [Parallel state](#Parallel-State) performs multiple braches of states using the same data input, the ForEach state performs the defined steps for multiple entries of an array in the states data input.

-Note that states defined in the "states" property of the ForEach state can only transition to eachother and cannot transition to states outside of this state.
+Note that states defined in the "states" property of the ForEach state can only transition to each other and cannot transition to states outside of this state.
 Similarly other workflow states cannot transition to one of the states defined within the ForEach state.

 States defined in the "states" property must contain at least one state which is an end state (has the end property set to true).

 Let's take a look at a simple ForEach state example through which we can explain this state:

-Let's say that the data input to our ForEach state is an array of orders:
+In this example the data input to our ForEach state is an array of orders:

 ```json
 {